 Living with Arthritis

-It can be discouraging to learn that you have arthritis, but there are some things you can do to help lessen the impact the condition has on your life.
-These include:
+It can be discouraging to learn that you have arthritis, but there are some things you can do to help lessen the impact the condition has on your life:

 - Talk to your doctor.
 If your symptoms worsen or you are having a hard time coping, ask your doctor to review your treatment plan and determine if changes are needed.